Lawrence, Rusk County, Wisconsin

-Lawrence is a town in Rusk County, Wisconsin, United States.
+Lawrence is a town in Rusk County in north-central Wisconsin, United States.
 The population was 240 at the 2000 census.
+The town is rural - all farmland or forest.

 Geography

+The town is 8 miles by 6 miles.
 According to the United States Census Bureau, the town has a total area of 47.7 square miles (123.6 km2), all land.

+Branches of Main Creek, Little Jump River, and Alder Creek flow through the township, all generally heading to the west-southwest.
+The terrain is dominated by low parallel ridges running in that direction.
+These ridges could be drumlins left by a glacial advance, or they could mask the shape of the bedrock beneath the glacial till.